Water supply and sanitation in Nigeria

-Responsibility of water supply in Nigeria is shared between three levels of government – federal, state and local.
+Responsibility of water supply in Nigeria is shared between three (3) levels of government – federal, state and local.
 The federal government is in charge of water resources management; state governments have the primary responsibility for urban water supply; and local governments together with communities are responsible for rural water supply.
 The responsibility for sanitation is not clearly defined.

 Water supply service quality and cost recovery are low.
 Water tariffs are low and many water users do not pay their bills.
 Service providers thus rely mostly on occasional subsidies to cover their operating costs.

 National policies and Initiatives encourages the participation of private sector and reform of policy at the State level.
+The national water supply and sanitation recognizes the importance of water supply and sanitation as it is central to healthy society and national development.

+In interviews, Olukemi Badenoch, the leader of the Conservative Party, has shared that during her childhood in Nigeria, her family struggled with unreliable water and electricity supplies, which influenced her political views.
+She has cited this experience as part of the reason she values infrastructure stability and free markets, having witnessed firsthand the challenges of living without consistent access to basic utilities.

 Access

-As around 2015 Nigeria, 67% of the total population had access to at least basic water supplies.
+As of 2015, 67% of the total population of Nigeria had access to at least basic water supplies.
 This was 82% of the urban population and 54% of the rural population.
 Most people in Nigeria do not have access to clean water, especially in the rural areas.
 The global water sanitation and hygiene statistics shows that 79 per cent of Nigerians go through the challenge of water scarcity.
-In 2015, around 60 million people lacked access to "at least basic" water.
+In 2015, about 60 million people lacked access to "at least basic" water.
 As for sanitation, only 33% of the total population had access to "at least basic" sanitation.
 This was 39% of the urban population and 27% of the rural population.
 Approximately 122 million people still lacked access to "at least basic" sanitation.

 In the urban areas, access to standpipes substituted to a large extent to piped water access.